FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/r_st_builtInRulesPackages.md

 -   `login_name` - Login name for the user who performed the transfer.
 -   `relative_path_to_file` - Path to the file relative to the account's home folder.

-For more information, see <a href="../../../applications/applicationsarchivemaintenance#top" class="MCXref xref">Archive Maintenance application</a> and <a href="../../c_st_file_archiving/t_st_file_archiving_conf" class="MCXref xref">File archiving global configuration</a> .
+For more information, see [Archive Maintenance application](../../../applications/applicationsarchivemaintenance#top) and [File archiving global configuration](../../c_st_file_archiving/t_st_file_archiving_conf) .

 <span id="Sentinel"></span>

 ### {{< SecureTransport/companyname  >}} Sentinel

 This package is enabled by default. {{< SecureTransport/componentshortname  >}} uses it to send file transfer and processing events to {{< SecureTransport/companyname  >}} Sentinel and to call the agent used in a {{< SecureTransport/companyname  >}} Sentinel Link Data Maintenance application.
-For more information about configuring {{< SecureTransport/componentshortname  >}} to send events to Sentinel, see <a href="../../c_st_sentinelintegration#SetupMenu_1217491348_1081088" class="MCXref xref">Integrate Axway Sentinel</a>.
+For more information about configuring {{< SecureTransport/componentshortname  >}} to send events to Sentinel, see [Integrate Axway Sentinel](../../c_st_sentinelintegration#SetupMenu_1217491348_1081088).

 <span id="ConnectD"></span>

 ### ConnectDirectTransfer

 Enable this package when you want to create and use a Connect:Direct transfer site.
 This package is disabled by default.
-For more information, see <a href="../../../accounts/transfersites/r_st_connectdirecttransfersites#AccountsMenu_2253641766_1148194" class="MCXref xref">Connect:Direct transfer sites</a>.
+For more information, see [Connect:Direct transfer sites](../../../accounts/transfersites/r_st_connectdirecttransfersites#AccountsMenu_2253641766_1148194).

 <span id="FileServ"></span>